Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Opposite of emotional intelligence

-Having low emotional intelligence can hamper growth and social competence and other important areas of life including relationships and work.
+Having low intelligence can hamper growth social competence and other important areas of life including relationships and work.

 People with low emotional intelligence tend to have more trouble with communication and understanding their relationships.